Kiku-Masamune Sake Brewing Sake Skin Care Lotion High Moist Review

 Review

-Results you may expect from using Kiku-Masamune Sake Brewing Sake Skin Care Lotion High Moist:
+Does Kiku-Masamune Sake Brewing Sake Skin Care Lotion High Moist Work?

-Quite moisturizing: Kiku-Masamune Sake Brewing Sake Skin Care Lotion High Moist has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Kiku-Masamune Sake Brewing Sake Skin Care Lotion High Moist is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%), Butylene Glycol (est. ≈4.0%) and Rice Ferment (Sake) Lees (est. ≈3.0%).